DinoChiesa/Apigee-Java-XOP-Handler/README.md

 ## Notes

+1. This callout uses a modified version of the multipart-handler module.
+   The modifications include:
+   * mark one private static method as public on MultipartInput
+   * expose one new method on PartInput: getHeaderNames()

-The callout is fairly rigid.
+2. The callout is fairly rigid.
 It handles only:
    * messages with 2 parts
    * the first part must have content-type: application/soap+xml or text/xml, and must be a valid SOAP message.
    * the second part must have content-type: application/zip

-You could use this as a starting point, if you wanted to do something different with a XOP message.
-The multipart-handler class also allows you to construct XOP messages.
+   You could use this as-is, _or_, use it as a starting point, if you wanted to do something different with a XOP message.

+3. The multipart-handler module also allows you to construct XOP messages.
+So you could use the code here as an starting point to a callout that accepts an inbound binary stream, and then constructs a SOAP MTOM+XOP message.
+Lots of other possibilities, of course.

 ## Example API Proxy